 The setup for handheld speakerphone set is described in clause 2.3.2.

-An artificial voice according to [ITU-T P.50] or a speech-like test signal as described in [ITU-T P.501] can be used for the test.
+The real speech signal as described in [ITU-T P.501] shall be used for the test.
 The type of test signal used shall be stated in the test report.
 The spectrum of acoustic signal produced by the artificial mouth is calibrated under free-field conditions at the MRP.
 The test signal level shall be –4.7 dBPa, measured at the MRP.
 The test signal level is averaged over the complete test signal sequence.
 The broadband signal level then is adjusted to the required value and the spectrum is not altered.

-The spectrum at the MRP and the actual level at the MRP (measured in third octaves) is used as a reference to determine the sending sensitivity SmJ.
+The spectrum at the MRP and the actual level at the MRP (measured in third octaves) are used as a reference to determine the sending sensitivity SmJ.

-The test procedure principle, as described in clause 4.1.2.1, shall be used.
+Measurements shall be made at 1/3-octave intervals as given by [IEC 61260] for frequency bands from 100 Hz to 4 kHz inclusive.
+For the calculation, the averaged measured level at each frequency band is referred to the averaged test signal level measured in each frequency band.

+The sensitivity is expressed in terms of dBV/Pa.

+.

 6.1.3 Idle channel noise

 The following limit is recommended: